vivekkubal/azure-hybrid-infrastructure-lab/README.md

 - AzCopy — file migration
 - draw.io / external diagram tool — architecture diagram
 - VMware Workstation — on-premises virtual environment

+---

+## AI and External Tools

+**AI assistance:** Claude (Anthropic) was used during the post-submission improvement phase of this project to:

+- Review and correct architectural inaccuracies
+- Improve README structure and documentation quality
+- Generate the architecture diagram prompt and review iterations based on the original exam project submission

+**All technical implementation, Azure Portal configuration, VMware setup, and Active Directory work was performed manually without AI assistance.**